Inchara-Angadi/Advanced-Java-Based-Programs/Program5/readme.md

 Solution -> (https://github.com/Inchara-Angadi/Advanced-Java-Based-Programs/blob/main/Program5/Screenshot%202025-05-20%20160626.pn)
             (https://github.com/Inchara-Angadi/Advanced-Java-Based-Programs/blob/main/Program5/Screenshot%202025-05-20%20160848.png)

-TabbedPaneCyan : Develop a Swing program in Java to create a Tabbed Pan of Cyan, Magenta and Yellow and display the concerned color whenever the specific tab is selected in the Pan.
+CMYTabbedPane : Develop a Swing program in Java to create a Tabbed Pan of Cyan, Magenta and Yellow and display the concerned color whenever the specific tab is selected in the Pan.
 Solution -> ()